 In 1948, the late Father John Murphy, pastor of St. Joseph’s for almost 30 years beginning in 1941, assumed oversight of the Mission, housed in an old cow barn on the corner of 16th Street and 9th Avenue S. Four years later, the Franciscan Sisters opened the Immaculate Conception school, which began with a kindergarten class of three.

 The two congregations were separated by fewer than two miles, but there was a huge social gulf between them and a divine fate uniting them.
 St. Joseph’s served the area’s white Catholics.
 The Immaculate Conception Mission served the city’s black Catholics.
 Racism created the segregation.
 Culture and habit kept it going.
 It went on that way well into the 1980s, when the inexorable forces of time, financial need and profound demographic shifts would fuse the two parishes together forever.

 Before that would happen, the church would add the parish hall – a small adjacent building that parish leaders bought for $80.50 nearly 70 years ago.
 Like St. Mary’s before it, St. Joseph’s would undergird a budding parish, opening a mission on St. Petersburg beach that would eventually become St. John’s.
 Property for the old rectory across the street from St. Joseph’s was purchased in 1938.
-Construction on the convent, now the parish rectory, began in 1951.
+Construction on the convent began in 1951.